 LDCF projects cut across a variety of themes and geographies.

-By 2020, the Fund had financed the formulation of National Adaptation Programs of Action in 51 LDCs to help countries identify urgent and immediate adaptation needs.
+By 2020, the Fund had financed the formulation of National Adaptation Programs of Action (NAPAs) in 51 countries to help identify urgent and immediate adaptation needs.

-Approximately $1.5 billion in grant financing approved for more than 290 projects in LDCs to (i) implement urgent adaptation measures laid out in NAPAs; and (ii) support the formulation of National Adaptation Plans to help countries identify medium and long-term adaptation needs.
+Approximately $1.6 billion in grant financing approved for 305 projects in LDCs to (i) implement urgent adaptation measures laid out in NAPAs; and (ii) support the formulation of NAPs to help countries identify medium and long-term adaptation needs.

 The GEF in Action: Sao Tome and Principe